minershive/hiveon-kb/guides/quick_install.md

 _Choosing a download option_

 # Flash Image
 Insert a USB drive with 8Gb or more into your PC or Mac.
-Windows, MacOS and Linux users can use [Win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/), [Etcher](https://etcher.io/), [Rufus](https://rufus.akeo.ie/) or any other software of their choice.
+Windows, MacOS and Linux users can use [Win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/), <a href="https://etcher.io/">Etcher</a>, [Rufus](https://rufus.akeo.ie/) or any other software of their choice.
 This example shows using Etcher to flash the image:

 **1. Select Image**